megazear7/orison/src/partials/documentation/getting-started.md

 ##### Global Metadata

-The data in the `global.json` file of the pages directory will be available on a `global` property of the context object.
+The data in the /src/pages/data.json file of the pages directory can be used as Global metadata for the site.
+It will be accessible under the `context.root.data` property.
 This is available for all pages, list pages, and layouts regardless of where they exist in the pages directory.

-#### /src/pages/global.js
+#### /src/pages/data.js
 ```json
 {
   "title": "Hello, World!"